bcgov/entity/rfcs/rfc-cloud-events-for-name-request.md

 Should be straightforward as we can reference names-pay and queues are already used in a lot of places.
-As well, as the use of queues is already a loosely coupled approach(i.e. consumers and producers don't know about each other), the introduction of new messages and consumption of new messages should have minimal effects to other services and components.
+As well, as the use of queues is already a loosely coupled approach(i.e. consumers and producers don't know about each other), the introduction of new messages and consumption of new messages should have minimal effects on other services and components.

 # Unresolved questions